ropensci-archive/cchecks/README.md

 Note that you can only manage your own rules.
 You can not list, get, or delete rules of other users.

-to do:

-- may create other functions for use cases where users want to work across packages rather than within a single package.

 ## Meta